CaloChallenge/homepage/README.md

 The challenge will conclude approximately 1 month before the next ML4Jets conference (currently tentatively scheduled for the week of December 5, 2022).
 Results of the challenge will be presented at ML4Jets, and the challenge will culminate in a community paper documenting the various approaches and their outcomes.
 </p>

 Please do not hesitate to ask questions: we will use the [ML4Jets slack channel](https://join.slack.com/t/ml4jets/shared_invite/enQtNDc4MjAzODE0NDIyLTU0MGIxNmZlY2E4MzY2YzEwNGI2MGI5MzJmMzEwODVjYWY4MDFhMzcyODYyMDViZTY4MTg2MWM2N2Y1YjBhOWM) to discuss technical questions related to this challenge.
-You are also encouraged to sign up for the mailing list [GOOGLE GROUP] for infrequent announcements and communications.
+You are also encouraged to sign up for the [Google groups mailing list] (https://groups.google.com/g/calochallenge) for infrequent announcements and communications.

 Good luck!